Mathematics and statistics support

 - Expect to be treated as an independent learner.

 Mathematics features in many different subjects, and an understanding of the maths behind a subject can often greatly aid understanding of the subject itself.
-Our tutors are able to provide assistance with a wide array of topics, ranging from the fundamentals to more advanced mathematical concepts.
-The following are a non-exhaustive list of topics that we are able to help you with.

 From basic descriptive statistics to inferential statistics there will be a statistical tool appropriate to use for any data situation.
 Here you will find information on the classification of your data, the appropriate analysis to employ, and the interpretation of such analysis.
-Please follow the links to find out about their use.

 'Friendly econ' scheme